Recipes » Air Fryer Recipes » Air Fryer Beef Jerky

 • ½ cup soy sauce

-• ½ tsp chili flakes (optional, or add more for spicy jerky)
+• ½ teaspoon chili flakes optional, or add more for spicy jerky

 • Mix all the marinade ingredients together in a bowl.

-• Add the beef strips to the marinade, ensure that all surfaces of the beef are covered by the marinade.
+• Cut beef into strips approximately ¼-inch/ ½cm thick.
+Add the beef strips to the marinade, ensuring that all surfaces of the beef are covered by the marinade.

 • Cover the bowl and place in the refrigerator overnight or for at least 3 hours.